White Sage

 • Those taking blood pressure or heart medications

-• Anyone with a history of seizures or neurological conditions
+• Anyone with a history of seizures

+Start with small amounts to test your body’s response.
 Always consult a healthcare professional before using white sage medicinally1.
-When in doubt, err on the side of caution.
-If you experience severe reactions, discontinue use immediately and seek medical attention.
+If you experience severe reactions, discontinue use immediately and seek medical attention if symptoms persist.

 Legal Status